 - Sturdy paper grocery bags (not shown in photo)

-- Kneepads (I wish I’d used these, not shown in photo)
+- Kneepads (I wish I’d used these, not shown below)

 Step 1 – Ripping out the carpet.